Song-Gao-Ed/myrepo/README.md

 # myrepo
-A test repository for learning GitHubs
+A test repository for learning GitHub